yr5913/school-web-app/README.md

 44. used spring data jpa audit feature for auditing the entries in database tables
 45. Added changes for registering user and used custom validations to validate fields in registration
 46. added one to one relationship and changed code to register user into database
+47. configured sign in using the credentials in the database using spring security